 Fingal’s Cave Facts

-- Most notably, the incredibly stunning Fingal’s Cave represents one of the true natural wonders of the entire world.
-Furthermore, the magnificent site perfectly exemplifies the aura of mystery and magic so frequently associated with the country of Scotland.
-In addition, the seemingly magical site also remains a staggering marvel of geology unlike any existing anywhere else.
+- Perhaps most notably, the incredibly stunning Fingal’s Cave represents one of the true natural wonders of the entire world.
+The magnificent site perfectly exemplifies the aura of mystery and magic so frequently associated with the country of Scotland.

-- Firstly, the awesome wonder of Nature formed as a mind-boggling example of what science calls a sea-cave.
-Secondly, this truly impressive formation occurred on the uninhabited island known as Staffs (Staffordshire).
-Thirdly, this somewhat geographically isolated location, itself a beautiful site, also forms part of the Inner Hebrides.
+- Amazingly, the awesome wonder of Nature formed over a great period of time as a mind-boggling example of what science calls a sea-cave.
+This truly impressive formation further occurred on the uninhabited island known as Staffs (Staffordshire).

 Related Articles